Evryway/evryway.github.io/_posts/2016-7-10-Dev-Blog-Week-20.md

 on the holodeck, but I think it could be educational research ;) Plus, if it gets me fitter then it's been worthwhile.

+## CSR 2

+I've also spent a big chunk of the week playing CSR 2, which may or may not still contain code written by me ;) It's looking very shiny - I like it.
+Great to see the NM team take the CSR franchise onwards and upwards, good work guys and gals!